-- 2.5 The sections below summarise the approach that the Council intends to take to the relationship between S106 Planning Obligations and CIL, once the Community Infrastructure Levy is introduced.
-They also address the intended approach to be taken to the strategic sites identified in the Managing Development DPD (2013), where there is a requirement to provide one or more specific pieces of infrastructure. - 2.6 The tick box tables below are intended as an indicative reference guide.
-The Council may seek to mitigate site-specific impacts of development through the Section 106 process where the necessary mitigation measures cannot be addressed through CIL.
-The policy approach to the particular types of obligations and charges that will be required in connection with certain types of development are discussed further in chapter 6.
+2.7 The sections below summarise the approach that the Council intends to take to the relationship between S106 Planning Obligations and CIL, once the Community Infrastructure Levy is introduced.
+They also address the intended approach to be taken to the strategic sites identified in the Tower Hamlets Managing Development Plan Document (submission version May 2012), where there is a requirement to provide one or more specific pieces of infrastructure.

+- 2.8 The policy approach to the particular types of obligations and charges that will be required in connection with any development are discussed further in chapter 6. - 2.9 The tick box tables below are intended as an indicative reference guide.